 Step 3: Begin making your changes

 I’ve moved over the green/teal fill to the right and also moved the text-box.
-I removed the title and subtitle as well, since I just plan on placing videos in this section.
-If you see jumbled up text like this from moving a text-box around, don’t worry about it… This is just a template and won’t effect your text when you actually decide to begin writing.
+I removed the title and subtitle as well, since I plan on placing videos in this section.
+If you see jumbled up text like this from moving a text-box around, don’t worry about it… This is just a template and won’t affect your text when you actually decide to begin writing.

 To get away from this Edit master section, just click any of your slides thumbnails.